Anthony J. Costello

-Anthony James Costello, FRACS, FRCSI, is an Australian urologist.
+Anthony James Costello is an Australian urologist.
 He served as head of the department of urology at the Royal Melbourne Hospital, Australia.
 He established the first robotic prostate cancer surgery programme in Australia and published the first series of men who had laser surgery for benign prostate enlargements.

 Costello has been an advocate for PSA testing in men and robotic surgery for prostate removal in treating prostate cancer.
 Based on microdissections of cadavers, he described the anatomy of the nerves near the prostate, significant for preserving erectile function.

 Early life and education

 Anthony Costello was born in St Vincent's Hospital, Melbourne.
 His father was an Australian Air Force pilot and general practitioner who practiced from home, where his mother stayed with their eight children.
 His ancestors had emigrated from Ireland in the mid 1800s.

 Between 1957 and 1966 he attended Xavier College, and then studied at Newman College, a residential college of the University of Melbourne.
 He gained his medical degree in 1972 from the University of Melbourne, Medical School.